John Clarke (footballer, born 2004): Club career

-Clarke joined Port Vale's youth-team from Stockport Town in 2021.
+Clarke joined Port Vale's youth team from Stockport Town in 2021.
 On 22 June 2022, Reading signed Clarke to join their under-23 team.
 After impressing during the 2022–23 pre-season, Clarke made his debut for Reading on 6 August, coming on as a late substitute for Junior Hoilett in their 2–1 victory over Cardiff City at the Madejski Stadium.
+However, manager Paul Ince confirmed that Clarke missed the rest of the season after sustaining a knee ligament injury in December.
+He signed a new contract in July 2023.
+He returned to fitness in December 2023.
+On 23 May 2024, Reading announced they had extended their contract with Clarke for another season.

+On 16 May 2025, Reading announced that they had offered a new contract to Clarke, with a new one-year contract being confirmed as signed on 23 June.

 International career

-Clarke was called up to the Republic of Ireland under-19 team for the first time in August 2022 for a three day training camp.
+Clarke was called up to the Republic of Ireland under-19 team for the first time in August 2022 for a three-day training camp.
 He made his debut for the U19 team on 24 September 2022, in a 2–0 win over Wales U19 in a 2023 UEFA European Under-19 Championship qualifier.

 Style of play

 Clarke is an attacking left-back.